Little Voice (film): Plot

 Meanwhile, the faulty wiring at LV's home finally starts a fire, trapping LV in her upper room where she is rescued by Billy.
+When she returns home, she discovers Mari has destroyed her fathers' records in revenge.
 In a final showdown with her mother, after being wrongly accused by her mother of arson, LV responds by screaming in her mother's face.
 Blaming her for her father's death and blaming her own meek nature on Mari's domineering attitude, she walks away saying her name isn't Little Voice, it's Laura.

-Mari is left by everyone, Ray is facing his debt collectors, and Laura is saved by her discovery of self-confidence.
+Freeing herself from others' control, she joins Billy to care for his pigeons and watch the sun rise.

 Cast

 In addition, Graham Turner portrays LV’s father, in photos and in her imagination.

 Reception

 Critical response

-Rotten Tomatoes gives the film an 80% rating based on 49 reviews with the consensus: "Little Voice brings its award-winning source material to the screen in style, elevated by a commanding lead performance from Jane Horrocks."
+Rotten Tomatoes gives the film an 80% rating based on 50 reviews with the consensus: "Little Voice brings its award-winning source material to the screen in style, elevated by a commanding lead performance from Jane Horrocks."

 Janet Maslin wrote in her New York Times review, "Horrocks's phenomenal mimicry of musical grande dames from Marlene Dietrich to Marilyn Monroe, lavishing special loving care on Judy Garland, makes a splendid centerpiece for the otherwise more ordinary film built around it."

 Roger Ebert of the Chicago Sun-Times felt the story was "amusing but uneven" and that the film "seems to have all the pieces in place for another one of those whimsical, comic British slices of life.
 But the movie doesn't quite deliver the way we think it will.
 One problem is that the Michael Caine character, sympathetic and funny in the opening and middle scenes, turns mean at the end for no good reason.
 Another is that the romance, and a manufactured crisis, distract from the true climax of the movie.
 That would be Jane Horrocks' vocal performance ... she is amazing.
 Absolutely fabulous."

 In Variety, Derek Elley called the film "a small picture with a big heart", adding, "The film has almost everything going for it, with the exceptions of a somewhat lopsided structure in which the climax comes two-thirds of the way through and a romantic subplot that plays like an afterthought.
 Nevertheless, smooth direction by Mark Herman and juicy performances by a host of Brit character actors ... ensure an entertaining ride ...
 Horrocks, whose combo of gamin physique and big vocal talent make the title role seem unthinkable for any other actress, is a revelation, handling moments of solo emotion and onstage strutting with equal, moving panache."